 - ParallelM MLOps Center Software Suite

-Devices ranging from sensors to robots are generating increasing amounts of richer data, ranging from simple value time series to text, images, sound and video.
-Similarly – applications (such as image gathering and video recording) generate massive amounts of data.
-While the data itself is valuable – its ultimate benefit to the business’ bottom line comes from the analytics that extract the insights hidden within.
+Many devices, from sensors to robotic components, increasingly generate richer data such as simple value time series, text, images, sound and video.
+Similarly, applications such as image gathering and video recording are generating tremendous amounts of data and while the data itself is valuable – the ultimate benefit to the business’ bottom line comes from the hidden insights within the analytics.

-The increasing richness of this data volume requires more complex Machine Learning (ML) and Deep Learning (DL) approaches in order to extract insights.
-The ubiquity of high performance commodity computing, driven by both massive core count increases in individual CPUs and low-cost cloud computing services, as well as Hardware suited specifically for DL – such as GPUs – and high-speed interconnects, have made it possible to match data growth with similarly scalable DL capabilities.
+The ubiquity of high performance commodity computing, driven by both massive core count increase in individual CPUs and low-cost cloud computing services as well as hardware suited specifically for Deep Learning, such as GPUs and high-speed interconnect, made it possible to match data growth with similarly scalable Deep Learning capabilities.

 This document describes a reference design for realizing the value of Deep Learning in production using state of the art technologies from Mellanox, ParallelM and Open Source.
-For our reference design, we chose Tensorflow, one of the most popular ML/DL frameworks, but the solution can be easily extended to other frameworks such as SparkML, Caffe, Torch and others.
+For our reference design, we chose Tensorflow, one of the most popular Machine Learning and Deep Learning frameworks.

-Fastest Time to Inference and retrain with the ability to rapidly move to and manage/optimize in production while ensuring ML prediction quality in a dynamic environment
+Fastest time to inference and retrain with the ability to rapidly manage, optimize and move to production while ensuring Machine Learning prediction quality in a dynamic environment

 Mellanox's Machine Learning

-In this post, we will show how to build most efficient Machine Learning cluster enhanced by native RDMA (Remote Direct Memory Access) over 100Gbps IB or RoCE (RDMA over Converged Ethernet) network.
+This post demonstrates how to build the most efficient Machine Learning cluster enhanced by native RDMA (Remote Direct Memory Access) over 100Gbps InfiniBand or RoCE (RDMA over Converged Ethernet) network.